colinnewell/Test-PAUSE-ConsistentPermisssions/README.md

 Checking your PAUSE permissions are consistent for a module.

+This is distinct from checking if you have the permission required to release the module successfully.
+This is primarirly useful for projects with multiple co-maintainers.

 This module provides methods for testing permissions manually with a script, and a testing method.